4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 # `09.1` Minimum integer:

-It is possible to traverse an list using the list for loop, you have to specify what to do on each iteration of the loop.
+It is possible to traverse a list using the `for` loop, you have to specify what to do on each iteration of the loop.

 ## 📝Instructions:

 1. Please use the `for` loop function to get the minimum value of the list and print it in the console.

-## 💡 Pista:
+## 💡 Hint:

 * Declare an Auxiliary Global Variable.